Background and Scope

 Everyday Energy: Approaches to Lived Experience

-This is the inaugural panel discussion will feature three area experts in the field of Energy Humanities, and will be moderated by GU-Q faculty members, Victoria Googasian, Trish Kahle, and Firat Oruc.
-The research initiative aims to provide new understandings of the influence and impacts of energy in everyday lives and stimulate new conversations in the scholarship.
+This inaugural panel discussion featured three area experts in the field of Energy Humanities, and was moderated by GU-Q faculty members, Victoria Googasian, Trish Kahle, and Firat Oruc.

 April 7, 2021